FastReports/FastReport-Cloud-PHP/docs/Api/SubscriptionInvitesApi.md

 subscriptionInvitesAcceptInvite($subscription_id, $access_token)
 ```

-Add a user to the subscription using invite,  the added users will be displayed in the list of users of the subscription,  and these users will also have an active subscription.
+Add the current user to the subscription using invite,

 ### Example